Poor Clares

 The Poor Clares follow the Rule of St. Clare, which was approved by Pope Innocent IV on the day before Clare's death in 1253.
-The main branch of the Order (O.S.C.) follows the observance of Pope Urban.
-Other branches established since that time, who operate under their own unique Constitutions, are the Colettine Poor Clares (P.C.C.) (founded 1410), the Capuchin Poor Clares (O.S.C.
-Cap) (founded 1538) and the Poor Clares of Perpetual Adoration (P.C.P.A.) (founded 1854).
+The main branch of the order (OSC) follows the observance of Pope Urban.
+Other branches established since that time, who operate under their own unique Constitutions, are the Colettine Poor Clares (PCC) (founded 1410), the Capuchin Poor Clares (OSCCap) (founded 1538) and the Poor Clares of Perpetual Adoration (PCPA) (founded 1854).

 Foundation and rule

 The Poor Clares were founded by Clare of Assisi in 1212.
-Little is known of Clare's early life, although popular tradition hints that she came from a fairly well-to-do family in Assisi.
-At the age of 17, inspired by the preaching of Francis in the cathedral, Clare ran away from home to join her community of friars at the Portiuncula, some distance outside the town.
-Although, according to tradition, her family wanted to take her back by force, Clare's dedication to holiness and poverty inspired the friars to accept her resolution.
+Little is known of Clare's early life, although popular tradition suggests that she came from a fairly well-to-do family in Assisi.
+At the age of 17, inspired by the preaching of Francis of Assisi in Assisi Cathedral, Clare ran away from home to join her community of friars at the Portiuncula, some distance outside the town.
+According to tradition, Clare's family wanted to take her back by force, but Clare's dedication to holiness and poverty inspired the friars to accept her resolution.
 She was given the habit of a nun and transferred to Benedictine monasteries, first at Bastia and then at Sant' Angelo di Panzo, for her monastic formation.
+Though some doubted her ability to become a nun, Francis of Assisi encouraged her on her journey.
+St. Francis believed that women, as well as men, had the capacity to completely forgo ordinary pleasures and live in poverty and did not seek to limit them in this regard based on their gender.
+This shared belief of both Francis of Assisi and Clare of Assisi would lead them to form the Order of St. Clare.
+An order of women, dedicated to living an oath of poverty and service, just as the Order of Friars Minor, formed by St. Francis just three years prior.

 By 1216, Francis was able to offer Clare and her companions a monastery adjoining the chapel of San Damiano where she became abbess.
 Clare's mother, two of her sisters and some other wealthy women from Florence soon joined her new order.
 Clare dedicated her order to the strict principles of Francis, setting a rule of extreme poverty far more severe than that of any female order of the time.
 Clare's determination that her order not be wealthy or own property, and that the nuns live entirely from alms given by local people, was initially protected by the papal bull Privilegium paupertatis, issued by Pope Innocent III.
 By this time the order had grown to number three monasteries.